moveit/moveit.ros.org/install/docker/index.markdown

 ## Running MoveIt Containers

-To use Rviz (and other GUIs), you need to first set up hardware acceleration for Docker as described [here](http://wiki.ros.org/docker/Tutorials/Hardware%20Acceleration#nvidia-docker2) and install nvidia-docker2 according to [these instructions](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)).
+To use Rviz (and other GUIs), you probably want to set up hardware acceleration for Docker as described [here](http://wiki.ros.org/docker/Tutorials/Hardware%20Acceleration).

-Then, use the command below to execute the script in to create and run a persistent container:
+Then, the wrapper script `gui-docker` can be used to correctly setup the docker environment for graphics support.
+For example, you can run the MoveIt docker container using the following command:

-    ./gui-docker
+    ./gui-docker -it --rm moveit/moveit:melodic-release /bin/bash

 You can test that the GUI works by running rviz:

     roscore > /dev/null & rosrun rviz rviz

+If you specify a container name (via `-c <name>`), you can also continue or re-enter a previously started container:

+    ./gui-docker -c my_container -it moveit/moveit:melodic-release /bin/bash

-The container is persistent, so changes you make inside your container will remain.
-Running `gui-docker` in multiple terminals will connect them to the same container.
-To reset the container, simply delete it using the commands below.
-It will be recreated next time you run `gui-docker`:
+As the previous command dropped the `--rm` option, the container will be persistent, so changes you make inside the container will remain.
+Running `gui-docker` in multiple terminals will connect them all to the same container.
+For convienency, the script defines sensible defaults.
+So, just running

+    ./gui-docker

+will run an interactive bash inside the `melodic-release` container and make it persistent with the name `default_moveit_container`.
+To stop and remove the container, just issue the following commands:

     docker stop default_moveit_container && docker rm default_moveit_container

 If you want to use the command line only (without GUI interfaces like Rviz) in a non-persistent container, simply run this command:

-    docker run -it moveit/moveit:master-source bash
+    docker run -it --rm moveit/moveit:master-source bash

 ## MoveIt Container Types